-All tasks described in the Scope of Work (Section Three) may require travel to Juneau or Anchorage, Alaska.
+All tasks described in the Scope of Work and Deliverables (Section 3.01) may require travel to Juneau or other Alaska Communities. .
 Contractors should expect up to three (3) trips per task to either city or both per trip throughout the term of the contract.
 Trips may be combined to include more than one task.